-- 88. Under this project, an Environment and Climate Specialist as well as a Gender Specialist engaged will ensure compliance to the environmental and social policy of the Adaptation Fund as well as meet the requirement of the Sierra Leone National technical standards.
-These includes The Environment Protection Act, 2000, The Sierra Leone Meteorological Agency Act, 2017, The Forestry Act, 1988, The National Land Policy for Sierra Leone, 2015, National Environmental Policy (Revised October 1994) and the 6 EIA Guidelines for the agricultural Development The project will work to ensure compliance to the AF policy and the requirement of the Environment Act will commence at the inception phase where planning for the activities of the programme will commence.
+- E. DESCRIBE HOW THE PROJECT / PROGRAMME MEETS RELEVANT NATIONAL TECHNICAL STANDARDS, WHERE APPLICABLE, SUCH AS STANDARDS FOR ENVIRONMENTAL ASSESSMENT, BUILDING CODES, ETC., AND COMPLIES WITH THE ENVIRONMENTAL AND SOCIAL POLICY OF THE ADAPTATION FUND - 89.
+The project will ensure potential adverse environmental impacts are identified and avoided, and where impacts cannot be avoided, a suitable plan is prepared for those impacts to be mitigated and managed.
+Applicable and relevant national technical standards including best environmental practice will be used to deliver the planned activities. - 90.
+Under this project, an Environment and Climate Specialist as well as a Gender Specialist engaged will ensure compliance to the environmental and social policy of the Adaptation Fund as well as meet the requirement of the Sierra Leone National technical standards.
+These includes The Environment Protection Act, 20007, The Sierra Leone Meteorological Agency Act, 2017, The Forestry Act, 19888, The National Land Policy for Sierra Leone, 20159, National Environmental Policy (Revised October 1994)10 and the 6 EIA Guidelines for the agricultural Development The project will work to ensure compliance to the AF policy and the requirement of the Environment Act will commence at the inception phase where planning for the activities of the programme will commence.
 The process will identify, prevent and minimise any damage that the proposed activities could cause to people and the environment.
-Annually , during the annual work planning, the project will identify and propose mitigations measures on activities that could impact negatively the beneficiaries.
-A preliminary environment and social assessment was performed as part of the project design to ensure existing environment and social standards applicable to targeted communities beneficiaries are taken into account in the context of the AF Principles.
-These are : - 89.
+Annually, during the annual work planning, the project will identify and propose mitigations measures on activities that could impact negatively the beneficiaries.
+A preliminary environmental and social assessment was performed as part of the project design to ensure existing environment and social standards applicable to targeted communities beneficiaries are taken into account in the context of the AF Principles.
+These are: - 91.
 Compliance with the law It is important that the activities for each component of the project do not breach existing laws.
-Therefore, the Environment and Climate Specialist and the Gender and social inclusion will be hired at the inception phase The Environment Protection Act, 2000, National Environmental Policy (Revised October 1994) and the 6 EIA Guidelines for the agricultural Development will be used.
+Therefore, the Environment and Climate Specialist and the Gender and social inclusion will be hired at the inception phase The Environment Protection Act, 200011, National Environmental Policy (Revised October 1994)12 and the 6 EIA Guidelines for the agricultural Development will be used.
 Where relevant, a description of the legal and regulatory framework for any component activity will be required (such as information and knowledge transfer, land tenure, environmental permits, construction permits, permits for water extraction, emissions, and use or production or storage of harmful substances).
-For each activity the description will include the current status, any steps already taken, and the plan to achieve compliance with relevant national, the Sierra Leonne and AF requirements. - 90.
-Social considerations: Security of tenure by women and youth remains a challenge in Sierra Leone.
-Without secure ownership or at least guaranteed access to land for women and youth, the development of sustainable agri-enterprises will be extremely difficult, if not impossible and this could negatively affect the project.
-Women and youth are often not sufficiently represented even in making decision that affect them.
-Thus women and youth not only risk being marginalized in land access, but also when opportunities or slots are allocated for economic activities in the community.
-Weak and non-transparent governance structures as well as exclusionary and divisive politics poses the risk of the project being hijacked or captured by the political and administrative elite to benefit only their cronies with significant impacts on the target beneficiaries.
-Conflicts resurgence in a context of a post conflict country could also undermine the potential benefit of the project.
-The project at Inception phase will demonstrate compliance to AF ESS Policy by describing the process of allocating and distributing programme benefits but also mitigating.
-It will also state clearly that there will be neither discrimination nor favouritism in accessing project benefits. - 91.
-Access and Equity Access and Equity Beneficiaries have all information's about the project and information and transfer knowledge are being used through community radio, communication specialist, community groups such as, youth and women organizations, family groups, management committees, farmers associations, value chain actors.
-The foundation for fair and equitable access to benefits, without impeding access will be promoted.
-The communication specialist will raise the awareness of communities and information.
+For each activity the description will include the current status, any steps already taken, and the plan to achieve compliance with relevant national, the Sierra Leonne and AF requirements.

-&lt;sup>7 The Environment Protection Act, 2000.
+7 The Environment Protection Act, 2000.
 Supplement to the Sierra Leone Gazette Vol. CXXXI, No 14 dated 2nd March, 2000

-&lt;sup>8 Forestry Act of 7th July 1988.
+8 Forestry Act of 7th July 1988.
 Supplement to Sierra Leone Gazette Vol. CXIX No. 38

-&lt;sup>9 National Land Policy for Sierra Leone, November 2015.
+9 National Land Policy for Sierra Leone, November 2015.
 Ministry of Lands, Country Planning and the Environment.

-National Environmental Policy Revised Edition 1994
+10 National Environmental Policy Revised Edition 1994

-&lt;sup>11 The Environment Protection Act, 2000.
+11 The Environment Protection Act, 2000.
 Supplement to the Sierra Leone Gazette Vol. CXXXI, No 14 dated 2nd March, 2000

-&lt;sup>12 National Environmental Policy Revised Edition 1994
+12 National Environmental Policy Revised Edition 1994